metagenlab/zAMP/docs/pages/insilico_validation.rst

 1. Input table
 =======================================================================

 ..
-Note:: It is recommended to generate a new folder (outside of the pipeline itself) where these files are created and the pipeline will be executed.
+Note:: It is recommended to generate a new folder (outside of the pipeline itself) where these files are created and the pipeline executed.

 This table contains a list of taxa to be tested.
-First column must contain taxonomic identifiers matching the `identifiers from the NCBI taxonomy database <https://www.ncbi.nlm.nih.gov/taxonomy/>`.
+First column must contain taxonomic identifiers matching the `identifiers from the NCBI taxonomy database <https://www.ncbi.nlm.nih.gov/taxonomy/>`_.
 Alternatively, instead of their names, taxa can also be indentified by their taxID.
 Then, a second column must describe the number of assemblies.
 The two columns should be separated by a tabulation.

 ..
-Note:: The number of assemblies from a given taxa should not exceed the number of assemblies available on the NCBI.
+Hint:: The number of assemblies from a given taxa should not exceed the number of assemblies available on the NCBI.

 **Input file example:**